-The PIOMAS forecasting system is based on a synthesis of PIOMAS, the NCEP CFS hindcast and forecast atmospheric forcing, satellite observations of ice concentration and sea surface temperature (SST), and CryoSat2 observations of sea ice thickness.
+The PIOMAS forecasting system is based on a synthesis of the PIOMAS model, the NCEP CFS hindcast and forecast atmospheric forcing, satellite observations of ice concentration and sea surface temperature (SST), and CryoSat2 observations of sea ice thickness.

 Tell us the dataset used for your initial Sea Ice Concentration (SIC).